 You will be taught by a highly competent and qualified team of tutors, including published authors and influential researchers whose work is helping to shape the future of the profession.

 You'll study modules such as:

-You will spend most of your time learning how to teach in schools linked to our network of partner teaching schools.
+You will be recruited as a trainee and based mainly in a school, with one of our Delivery Partners.
 Located across the Midlands, they will work together in clusters to support you on placement.
 The placements and enhanced school opportunities will provide you with challenging and exciting experiences.

-You'll also spend time at the University, working in our excellent facilities with University and school-based tutors, in order to develop your growing understanding of what it takes to become a great teacher.
+You'll also spend time at the University, working in our excellent facilities with University and school-based expert colleagues, in order to develop your growing understanding of what it takes to become a great teacher.